CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ```
 Thank you for joining me everyone.
 I value everyone that sits at this table and I hope you all will become as fast friends.
 I want to share a secret with, I need you all to retrieve an important trinket critical to a new business venture I have been investigating, which I'd like to bring each of you in on.

 There is a mysterious puzzle box in the which is currently being fixed by a young tinker named Killroy, who should have it done in the next 1-2 days.
 He will deposit within a safety deposit box at the local bank, were you will retrieve it.
 Once acquired, I need you to bring it along with the a wagon full of mining supplies to Bart at the Stonehill Inn in Tuntin.
-Each of you will recieve 10 bc upon completeting this task.
+Each of you will receive 10 bc upon completing this task.
 This is just a taste of the wealth this business venture holds.
 After that, find me in Tuntin and deliver the puzzle box.

 I must hurry on ahead to meet my two brothers, Tharden and Nundro, in Tuntin as time is of the essence and have complete trust in all of you to accomplish this.
 It pains me to have to be so tight lipped about the whole thing, but it is for our own safety.
 ```